-Ref.
-ATS Degree Program Standards F.3.1.3.2 THIS FORM MUST BE RETURNED TO THE Upon completion of the doctoral project, there shall be an DOCTOR OF MINISTRY OFFICE WITHIN 5 DAYS oral presentation and evaluation.
-The completed written AFTER THE ORAL PRESENTATION IS project, with any supplemental material, should be CONDUCTED accessioned in the institution's library.

-Determination by Oral Examiner

-(Print candidate name: \\\\\ made his/her oral

-presentation to the undersigned on (date) \\\\\\.
-In my judgment the candidate has

-(check one) Passed the oral presentation Has failed the oral presentation

-Explanatory comments are required in case of a failing grade.
+THIS FORM MUST BE RETURNED TO THE DOCTOR OF MINISTRY OFFICE WITHIN 5 DAYS AFTER THE ORAL PRESENTATION IS CONDUCTED Ref.
+ATS Degree Program Standards F.3.1.3.2 Upon completion of the doctoral project, there shall be an oral presentation and evaluation.
+The completed written project, with any supplemental material, should be accessioned in the institution's library.
+Determination by Oral Examiner (Print candidate name: made his/her oral presentation to the undersigned on (date) In my judgment the candidate has (check one) Passed the oral presentation Has failed the oral presentation on Explanatory comments are required in case of a f failing grade.
 Add pages if required.

-Print name: \\\\\ Signature \\\\\
+Print name: Signature Observer

-Observer